mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_optimization.md

          2. The weight is improperly shared (weights that should not be shared are shared).

              This means that the weight that should be shared is not shared or the weight that should not be shared is shared.
-You can check this type of problems through MindInsight computational graph visualization.
+You can check this type of problems through MindSpore Insight computational graph visualization.

          3. The node is improperly connected.
 (The block that should be connected to the computational graph is not connected.)